 - set aside time to fill out your Europass CV

-- write and proofread your own sentences
+- write and proofread your own content

-You can only download your Europass CV as a PDF
+Pro: You can personalise your Europass CV

-The Europass CV still lacks creativity and individuality
+Con: The Europass CV still lacks creativity and individuality

 Also, the Europass CV’s generic layout can be a problem if you: